Hyperhidrosis Treatment & Excessive Sweating

 What triggers hyperhidrosis?

-Sweating is good for our health as it is our body’s natural process for excreting toxins and helps regulate our body’s natural base temperature.
+Sweating is a natural and healthy body mechanism that helps regulate our temperature and excrete toxins.
 Your body temperature will rise when you are somewhere warm, exercising, or feeling nervous or stressed.
-In these circumstances, your sweat glands secrete water and minerals to regulate your body temperature.
+In these circumstances, the nervous system sends nerve signals to eccrine sweat glands that cause the secretion of water and minerals to lower your body temperature.
 Once you are removed from the situation (you walk into an air-conditioned building or you finish your presentation), the signal to secrete sweat is turned off.
-However, for those who suffer from excessive sweating, the signal to “turn off” the sweating never happens.
-Excessive normal can be a sign of an underlying medical condition.
-When excessive sweating occurs for an unknown reason, meeting with an experienced healthcare provider, like Dr. Michele Green in NYC, is important to analyze the possible causes.
+However, for those who have hyperhidrosis, the signal to “turn off” the sweating never happens, making it abnormal and excessive.
+While some individuals develop hyperhidrosis due to genetic predisposition or faulty nerve signals from the nervous system, excessive sweating can sometimes be a sign of an underlying medical condition or even a side effect of certain medications or supplements.
+When excessive sweating occurs for an unknown reason or suddenly interferes with your usual daily activities, negatively impacts your quality of life, or you develop other symptoms, meeting with an experienced healthcare provider, like board-certified dermatologist Dr. Michele Green in NYC, is important to get a better understanding of the possible causes.

 Is hyperhidrosis genetic?